craigloewen-msft/WSLTipsAndTricks/_tips/install-different-drive.markdown

 `wsl --import <DistroName> <InstallLocation> <FileName>`

 Make sure to choose an install location that's under a new drive, and a useful distro name.
-Keep in mind that you won't be able to access this distro using the classic distro launcher app anymore (as that is referncing the old distro stored on your C drive), you will instaed need to run `wsl -d <DistroName>` or you can set it as your default with `wsl -s <DistroName>` and use `wsl` to access this distro in the future.
+Keep in mind that you won't be able to access this distro using the classic distro launcher app anymore (as that is referencing the old distro stored on your C drive), you will instaed need to run `wsl -d <DistroName>` or you can set it as your default with `wsl -s <DistroName>` and use `wsl` to access this distro in the future.

 You will need to be on Windows 10 version 1903 or higher to access this feature.
 Check out [this blog post](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/) for more info.